-Gentamicin, like all aminoglycosides, may accumulate in the serum and tissues of patients treated with higher doses and/or for prolonged periods, particularly in the presence of impaired renal function.
-In adult patients, treatment with gentamicin dosages of 4 mg/kg/day or higher for 7 to 10 days may result in a slight, progressive rise in both peak and trough concentrations.
-In patients with impaired renal function, gentamicin is cleared from the body more slowly than in patients with normal renal function.
+Gentamicin, like all aminoglycosides, may accumulate in the serum and tissues of patients treated with higher doses and/or for prolonged periods, particularly in the presence of impaired or immature renal function.
+In patients with immature or impaired renal function, gentamicin is cleared from the body more slowly than in patients with normal renal function.
 The more severe the impairment, the slower the clearance.
 (Dosage must be adjusted.)
-Since gentamicin is distributed in extra-cellular fluid, peak serum concentrations may be lower than usual in adult patients who have a large vol-ume of this fluid.
+Since gentamicin is distributed in extracellular fluid, peak serum concentrations may be lower than usual in patients who have a large volume of this fluid.
 Serum concentrations of gentamicin in febrile patients may be lower than those in afebrile patients given the same dose.
-When body temperature returns to normal, serum concentrations of the drug may rise.
+When body temperature returns to normal, serum concentra-tions of the drug may rise.
 Febrile and anemic states may be associated with a shorter than usual serum half-life.
 (Dosage adjustment is usually not necessary.)
-In severely burned patients, the half-life may be significantly decreased and resulting serum concentrations may be lower than anticipated from the mg/kg dose.
+In severely burned patients, the half-life may be significantly decreased and resulting serum concentrations may be lower than anticipated from the ma/ka dose.

-Protein binding studies have indicated that the

-degree of gentamicin binding is low; depending upon the methods used for testing, this may be between 0 and 30%.

-After initial administration to patients with normal renal function, generally 70% or more of the gentamicin dose is recoverable in the urine in 24 hours; concentrations in urine above 100 mcg/mL may be achieved.
-Little, if any, metabolic transformation occurs; the drug is excreted principally by glomerular filtration.
-After several days of treatment, the amount of gentamicin excreted in the urine approaches the daily dose administered.
-As with other aminoglycosides, a small amount of the gentamicin dose may be retained in the tissues, especially in the kidneys.
-Minute quantities of aminoglycosides have been detected in the urine weeks after drug administration was discontinued.
+Protein-binding studies have indicated that the degree of gentamicin binding is low, depending upon the methods used for testing, this may be between 0 and 30%.
+In neonates less than three days old, approximately 10% of the administered dose is excreted in 12 hours; in infants 5 to 40 days old, approximately 40% is excreted over the same period.
+Excretion of gentamicin correlates with postnatal age and creatinine clearance.
+Thus, with increasing postnatal age and concomitant increase in renal maturity, gentamicin is excreted more rapidly.
+Little, if any, metabolic transformation occurs: the drug is excreted principally by glomerular filtration.
+After several days of treatment, the amount of gentamicin excreted in the urine approaches, but does not equal, the daily dose administered As with other aminoglycosides, a small amount of the gentamicin dose may be retained in the tissues, especially in the kidneys.
+Minute quantities of aminoglycosides have been detected in the urine of some patients weeks after drug administration was discontinued.
 Renal clearance of gentamicin is similar to that of endogenous creatinine.
 In patients with marked impairment of renal function, there is a decrease in the concentration of aminoglycosides in urine and in their penetration into defective renal parenchyma.
-This decreased drug excretion, together with the potential nephrotoxicity of aminoalycosides, should be considered when treating such patients who have urinary tract
+This decreased drug excretion, together with the potential nephro-toxicity of aminoglycosides, should be considered when treating such patients who have urinary tract infections.

-Probenecid does not affect renal tubular transport of gentamicin
+Probenecid does not affect renal tubular transport of gentamicin.